Junior Docent Program

 The Junior Docent Program is an award-winning, after-school youth development program that serves students (Grades 9–12) from public high schools throughout Yonkers.
 Extending over four years, the Program expands students’ knowledge of art, science, and history while strengthening skills in communication, critical thinking, and leadership.
 The Program trains them to become leaders, thinkers, professionals, and contributing members of their communities.
 Peer mentorship and a sense of camaraderie among students are hallmarks of the experience.

-The Junior Docent Program is generously sponsored, in part, by the City of Yonkers, Department of Planning and Development, through a Community Development Block Grant; Amazon; St. Faith’s House Foundation; the Lorraine O’Brien Foundation, Inc.; Wells Fargo; and the Westchester County Youth Bureau.
+The Junior Docent Program is generously sponsored, in part, by the City of Yonkers, Department of Planning and Development, through a Community Development Block Grant; Amazon; St. Faith’s House Foundation; the Lorraine O’Brien Foundation, Inc.; the AAMD Educational Foundation; and the Westchester County Youth Bureau.

 What Do Junior Docents Do?